frictionlessdata/frictionless-py/docs/tutorials/schemes/remote-tutorial.md

 ## Writing Data

-The same is actual for writing:
+A similar approach can be used for writing:

 ```python title="Python"
 from frictionless import Resource